 - — - — - — - — -

 Disguised as Tarquin's new bodyguard, Naira plans to destroy the settlement ship before they make land.
 But neither of them expects to end up stranded on a dead planet.
 To survive and keep her secret, Naira will have to join forces with the man she's sworn to hate.
 And together they will uncover a plot that's bigger than both of them.

 Why you should read it: I devoured this entire trilogy so quickly I gave myself emotional whiplash, and I regret nothing.
 It's not often a series hits me this hard or sticks with me so intensely that I want to start reading from the beginning the second I finish.
 I need everyone to read this trilogy.
 But also the first book is a really satisfying standalone story, if you want to dip your toe in without committing to an entire series.
 Fantastic characters, terrific chemistry, and a compelling mystery to tie them all together.
 The world-building is strange and fascinating and intricate, and the pacing of the book sucked me in from page one.
-If you're into audiobooks, the narrator for for this series does a brilliant job--I turned around and bought the entire series the second I finished listening to book one from the library.
+If you're into audiobooks, the narrator for this series does a brilliant job--I turned around and bought the entire series the second I finished listening to book one from the library.

+- — - — - — - — -